 Consulting on the Case

-The draft case statement from the planning group is shared with church leaders.
+The draft planning group Case is shared with church leaders.
 The goal: leadership support and personal advocacy.

-The planning group draft a case statement which has their confidence, their personal ownership and their personal commitment to respond to the financial challenge.
-The final step is to share draft case with the church leadership as appropriate: a leadership team, a standing committee, a church council.
-This is the consultation at Section 5 of the case statement.
+The planning group draft a Case Statement which has their confidence, their personal ownership and their personal commitment to respond to the financial challenge.
+The final step is to share the draft Case Statement with the church leadership.
+This may be a local church leadership team, a finance or standing committee or the full PCC.
+This is the consultation at Section 5 of the Case Statement.

 Continuing a holy conversation

-The case statement that comes to the church leadership is a living document.
-It is not an argument to be sustained or a position to be defended.
+The Case Statement that comes to the church leadership is a living document.
+It’s not an argument to be sustained; a position to be defended.
 It was born out of an honest, holy conversation about the financial challenges facing the church and our stewardship practice.
-Church leaders are invited to reflect individually and together on the case which can be amended as agreed.
-The first step is for the church leadership to allocate sufficient time for a thoughtful, undefended and prayerful conversation around the case.
+Church leaders should first reflect individually on the Case.
+Next they will discuss the Case together, allowing sufficient time for a thoughtful, undefended and prayerful conversation.

 A culture of generous discipleship

-The task of the leadership consultation is not to get the job done but to be a part of building a culture of generous discipleship, a community of Christians who know that God is the owner and giver of all things.
-A community who know they are stewards of personal finance, of the environment and of justice in an unjust world.
+The task of the leadership consultation is not to get the job done but to be a part of building a culture of generous discipleship.
+We want our church to be a community of Christians who know they are stewards of personal finance, of the environment and of justice in an unjust world.
 The hallmark, the litmus test of our stewardship is generosity.
 It’s a core value.
 It’s the resource that unlocks ministry.
 It’s something worth our time and attention.

 Two blessings